Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

 The observations that the gas-phase metallicity depends on the galaxy stellar mass dates back to the early results of SDSS \citep{Tremonti2004}.
-Recent, higher redshift studies, have shown that the gas-phase metallicity evolves with lookback time \citep{Bellstedt2021} and that there is a more complex dependence between gas-phase metallicity, stellar mass and SFR \citep{Magrini2012,Curti2020,Bellstedt2021}.
-In \textsc{Prospector-}$\alpha$, \textsc{Prospector-}$\beta$ and in general SPS-based forward-modelling, various prescriptions are employed to assign physically motivated values to the gas-phase metallicity and to the ionization parameter.
+Recent, higher redshift studies, have shown that the gas-phase metallicity evolves with lookback time \citep{Bellstedt2021} and that there is a more complex dependence between gas-phase metallicity, stellar mass, and SFR \citep{Magrini2012,Curti2020,Bellstedt2021}.
+In \textsc{Prospector-}$\alpha$, \textsc{Prospector-}$\beta$ and in general SPS-based forward modelling, various prescriptions are employed to assign physically motivated values to the gas-phase metallicity and to the ionisation parameter.
 In \cite{Alsing2023}, the metallicity of a galaxy is built up with the stellar mass production, such that the present-day value of the stellar metallicity is equal to the gas-phase metallicity.
-In \cite{Leja2017}, the stellar and the gas-phase metallicity are also set to be equal, without allowing for the chemical evolution of the galaxy.
+In \cite{Leja2017}, the stellar and the gas-phase metallicity are also set to be equal, without allowing for the chemical evolution of the galaxy, under the assumption that the stars have the same metallicity as the gas cloud from which they had formed.
 Additionally, there are other studies (e.g. \citealt{Leja2019,Wang2023}) that decouple the two metallicities, with the stellar one being drawn from the \cite{Gallazzi2005} mass-metallicity relation and the gas-phase metallicity drawn from a uniform distribution of sub-solar and super-solar abundances, with ranges taken from \cite{Byler2017}.
-The ionization parameter is instead generally kept fixed at $\log{U}=-2,-1$ \citep{Leja2019,Wang2023} or related to the SFR as in \cite{Alsing2023}, where the authors adopt the \cite{Kaasinen2018} relation between the gas ionization and the SFR.
-Decoupling the stellar and the gas-phase metallicity and setting the ionization parameters to a higher value are choices that are motivated by observations suggesting that the gas in high-redshift star-forming galaxies experiences stronger ionizing fields \citep{Tripodi2024}, e.g. due to the higher cosmic SFRD \citep{Madau2014}, and gas-phase metallicity abundances that differ significantly from stellar ones \citep{Shapley2015,Steidel2016}.
+The ionisation parameter is instead generally kept fixed at $\log{U}=-2,-1$ \citep{Leja2019,Wang2023} or related to the SFR as in \cite{Alsing2023}, where the authors adopt the \cite{Kaasinen2018} relation between the gas ionisation and the SFR.
+Decoupling the stellar and the gas-phase metallicity and setting the ionisation parameters to a higher value are choices that are motivated by observations suggesting that the gas in high-redshift star forming galaxies experiences stronger ionising fields \citep{Tripodi2024}, possibly due to the higher cosmic SFRD \citep{Madau2014}, and gas-phase metallicity abundances that differ significantly from the stellar ones \citep{Shapley2015,Steidel2016}.